Who We Are

 In addition to teaching at Brooklyn College, Mr. Martin-Smith has taught acting at Marymount Manhattan College, St. Francis College, American Musical and Dramatic Academy, the Riverside Park Conservancy, and the New York City Department of Corrections.
 He also coaches privately and holds his Monday Night Actor's Salon.

-For Hudson Classical Theater Company he has directed, among other plays, an original adaptation of Cyrano by Joseph Hamel, Romeo and Juliet (twice) as well as Julius Caesar, at Goddard Riverside's Bernie Wohl Center for the Arts where HCTC is the resident theater company.
+For Hudson Classical Theater Company he has directed, among other plays, an original adaptation of Cyrano by Joseph Hamel, Romeo and Juliet (twice) as well as Julius Caesar, at Goddard Riverside's Bernie Wohl Center for the Arts where HCTC served as the resident theater company for 10 years.

 Mr. Martin-Smith also had the pleasure of directing the world premiere of a new adaptation of Alexandre Dumas's "The D'Artagnan Romances" which includes The Three Musketeers, The Three Musketeers: Twenty Years Later, and The Man in the Iron Mask.
 All adapted by his long-time collaborator Susane Lee.